 MISO (Midcontinent Independent System Operator, Inc.): A FERC-approved RTO to whom Xcel Energy has turned over the functional control of the NSP transmission system.
-The MISO operate the transmission system in a fifteen state area, including Minnesota, Wisconsin, North Dakota, South Dakota, Michigan and Iowa, plus portions of Illinois, Pennsylvania, Kentucky, and Missouri and other states.
+The MISO operate the transmission system in a fifteen-state area, including Minnesota, Wisconsin, North Dakota, South Dakota, Michigan and Iowa, plus portions of Illinois, Pennsylvania, Kentucky, and Missouri and other states.
+MRO (Midwest Reliability Organization): A NERC reliability region.